reinderien/blockhood/makingof.md

 ----------------

 To analyse this economy, the application needs a complete representation of all buildings and what they produce and consume at what rates.
-To do this, I'm pulling from the community-maintained [wiki](https://blockhood.gamepedia.com).
+To do this, I originally pulled from the community-maintained [wiki](https://blockhood.gamepedia.com).

-The pulling itself, as always, uses [requests](http://docs.python-requests.org).
+The pulling itself, as always, used [requests](http://docs.python-requests.org).

 For parsing, first I was using [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup), but then discovered that I'm in luck: GamePedia uses MediaWiki and exposes a [nice, RESTful JSON API](https://www.mediawiki.org/wiki/API:Main_page).
-Form a sane request, write a pagination loop, and bam - we get the data we need.
+Form a sane request, write a pagination loop, and bam - we get (most of) the data we need.

 But there's a problem.
-Many of the pages are [stubs](https://blockhood.gamepedia.com/Category:Stubs) and don't have the data we need.
+Many of the pages are [stubs](https://blockhood.gamepedia.com/Category:Stubs) and don't have resource rate data.
 I'm too lazy to update them by hand, so I
 [asked the developer for some data](https://www.facebook.com/blockhoodgame/posts/1877621299022835) but haven't heard back.

 Second approach: scrape the game itself.
-Based on a dumb directory search, the data most likely live in this file:
+Based on a dumb directory search, the data live in this file:

     SteamLibrary\steamapps\common\Blockhood\BLOCKHOOD v0_40_08_Data\sharedassets2.assets